Kirkcudbrightshire: Early history

 The country west of the Nith was originally peopled by a tribe of Celts called Novantae, who long retained their independence.

 After Gnaeus Julius Agricola's invasion in 79 AD, the country nominally formed part of the Roman province of Britannia, but the evidence is against there having been a prolonged effective Roman occupation.
 There was a Roman temporary marching camp at Shawhead, in Kirkpatrick Irongray.

 After the retreat of the Romans, the fate of the Novantae is unknown.
 By the 6th century, Galloway was part of the Brythonic kingdom of Strathclyde.

 During the ninth century, the region was part of the Kingdom of Northumbria.
 A hoard that has been attributed to either a Northumbrian metal-worker, or a Viking campaigner, was deposited near Talnotrie c.875-900.

 11th, 12th, and 13th centuries

 During the next two hundred years the area was subject to incursions by Danes, Saxons and Scandinavians.

 After Malcolm Canmore defeated and killed Macbeth in 1057, he married the dead king's relative, Ingibiorg, a Pictish princess, (the view that there were Picts in Galloway in historical times cannot be wholly rejected) an event which marked the beginning of the decay of Norse influence.
-The Galloway chiefs became lieges of the Scottish king, whilst retaining some independence as the sub-kingdom or semi-autonomous Lordship of Galloway.
+The Galloway chiefs became lieges of the Scottish king, while retaining some independence as the sub-kingdom or semi-autonomous Lordship of Galloway.
 Following the death of Lord Alan of Galloway in 1234 the area was brought fully under the control of the Scottish crown.